kellydinneen/surely/README.md

 ## a humble chrome extension

 When enabled on a browser, ***surely*** draws attention to signals of certainty in a body of text.
-The tool was inspired by "The “Surely” Operator: A Mental Block” in Daniel C. Dennett's *Intuition Pumps And Other Tools for Thinking*:
+The tool was inspired by "The 'Surely' Operator: A Mental Block” in Daniel C. Dennett's *Intuition Pumps And Other Tools for Thinking*:

 > “Not always, not even most of the time, but often the word 'surely' is as good as a blinking light locating a weak point in the argument ...
 Why?
 Because it marks the very edge of what the author is actually sure about and hopes readers will also be sure about.”